publiccodenet/blog/_posts/2020-04-17-notes-from-community-call-2-april-2020.md

 We discussed the importance of being able to clearly test the Standard's MUST requirements, since these tests are how we check whether a contribution to a codebase is compliant with the Standard.
 Further, it would be useful to be able to easily track which requirement a specific test actually tests for.
 It was mentioned that a matrix could be developed for this purpose, which could be put in an annex.
 However, we came to the conclusion that we shouldn't let the layout determine such issues.

-The outcome of the discussion was that, yes, we would like to make an overview of that section, and that a [new issue that superseeds #80 should be created](https://github.com/publiccodenet/standard/issues/314) where the finer details could be discussed and documented.
+The outcome of the discussion was that, yes, we would like to make an overview of that section, and that a [new issue that supersedes #80 should be created](https://github.com/publiccodenet/standard/issues/314) where the finer details could be discussed and documented.